Caatinga cacholote

 The Caatinga cacholote (Pseudoseisura cristata) is a species of bird in the Furnariinae subfamily of the ovenbird family Furnariidae.
 It is endemic to Brazil.

 Taxonomy and systematics

 The Caatinga cacholote is monotypic.
 However, what is now the grey-crested cacholote (P. unirufa) was previously considered a subspecies of it.
 The two-subspecies P. cristata was then called the rufous cacholote.
 The two taxa were split following the data in a paper published in 2000.
-Confusingly, and contrary to the suggestion of the 2000 paper's authors, the Clements taxonomy calls P. unirufa the rufous cacholote.

 Description

 The Caatinga cacholote is 25 to 26 cm long.
 It is a large, crested, furnariid with a long bill.
 The sexes have the same plumage.
 Adults are mostly bright reddish-rufous that is somewhat paler on their underparts.
 Their flight feathers have fuscous tips and the ends of the tail feathers lack barbs.
 Their iris is yellow.
 Juveniles have a shorter crest than adults, with some dusky streaks or bars on the face and underparts and a bluish gray iris.